 Candidal vaginitis Candidal Vaginitis Candidal vaginitis is vaginal infection with Candida species, usually C. albicans.
 Symptoms are usually a thick, white vaginal discharge and vulvovaginal pruritus that is often... read more produces a white discharge that may resemble cottage cheese.

 Contact irritant or allergic reactions cause significant irritation and inflammation with comparatively minimal discharge.

-All patients require the following in-office testing:
+All patients with vaginal itching or discharge require the following in-office testing:

 Vaginal secretions are tested using pH paper with 0.2 intervals from pH 4.0 to 6.0.
 Then, a cotton swab is used to place secretions on 2 slides; secretions are diluted with 0.9% sodium chloride on one slide (saline wet mount) and with 10% KOH on the other (KOH preparation).

 The KOH preparation is sniffed (whiff test) for a fishy odor, which results from amines produced in trichomonal vaginitis and bacterial vaginosis.
 The slide is examined using a microscope; KOH dissolves most cellular material except yeast hyphae, making identification easier.

 The saline wet mount is examined using a microscope as soon as possible to look for clue cells and motile trichomonads, which can become immotile and more difficult to recognize within minutes after slide preparation.

 If clinical criteria and in-office test results are inconclusive, the discharge may be cultured for fungi and trichomonads.